dotkernel/development/ansible/README.md

 ## Setup
-Using your non-root system user, log into your Linux machine.
+Using Windows Terminal, log into your distro with the (non-root) system user created at installation.

-Update Linux distro packages using the below command:
+Update/Upgrade Linux distro packages using the below command:

     sudo apt-get update && sudo apt-get upgrade -y